-Continuation requests for Xolair (omalizumab) for IgE-mediated food allergy may be if approved if the following criteria are met:
+Continuation requests for Xolair (omalizumab) for IgE-mediated food allergy may be approved if the following criterion is met:

-- I. Individual will use Xolair in combination with food allergen avoidance; AND - II.
-Individual has a prescription for an auto-injectable epinephrine agent
+- i.
+Individual will use Xolair in combination with food allergen avoidance; AND - ii.
+Individual has a prescription for an auto-injectable epinephrine agent.